-In 1759, three men sat in a tavern in Portsmouth, New Hampshire, to carve a town from the northeastern shore of Lake Winnipesogee (original spelling of Lake Winnipesaukee).
+In 1759, three men sat in a tavern in Portsmouth, New Hampshire, to carve a town from the northeastern shore of Lake Winnipesogee, the original spelling of Lake Winnipesaukee.
 Having laid out its boundaries, they realized they needed a name.
-After much discussion over many tall mugs of ale and rum, they decided on 'Wolfeborough' (original spelling of Wolfeboro) in honor of the most famous general of their time, General James Wolfe, who had just died in the arms of his officers on the Plains of Abraham, having defeated the French under Montcalm at the Battle of Quebec.
+After much discussion over tall mugs of ale and rum, they decided on "Wolfeborough" in honor of the most famous general of their time, General James Wolfe.
+Wolfe, a British general, had recently died in the arms of his officers on the Plains of Abraham, having defeated the French under Montcalm at the Battle of Quebec.

 Local cobblers made boots and shoes here in Wolfeboro's early days and during the civil war, many farmers had small shops near their homes where they made boots for Union soldiers.